top of page

 An Advance Statement allows you to record your wishes, feelings, beliefs and values.
 This is if you become ill and find it difficult, or its not possible, for you to make decisions that need care or medical treatment so that all these things can be taken into account.

 An Advance Decision only covers refusals of medical treatment, whereas an Advance Statement can include any information that you feel is important in relation to your health or care which may include your faith, beliefs or values.
+This works well alongside your Advance Care Plan Plus.

 Can I have both an Advance Statement and an Advance Decision (Living Will)?

 Yes.
 If you’ve made an Advance Decision then it’s a good idea to make an Advance Statement as it helps your healthcare team to get a better understanding of your wishes when they need to make decisions in your best interests.
 This means that if you’re in a situation that isn’t specified in your Advance Decision, the doctors treating you are more likely to be able to make a decision that reflects what you want.
 It also takes what is likely to be a tremendous burden off your next of kin as doctors and caregivers will turn to them to make decisions and choices.
+It is highly recommended that an attorney is also appointed.
+All healthcare and attorney documents can be stored in an Advance Care Plan Plus.

 It will be best if you have discussed the details and options with your doctor first.
 When you feel you have enough information we can look at making the necessary documents and of course you can always refer back to your doctor in the process if needed.

-You will also consider whether you need a Health Power of Attorney.
+Choosing a Health & Welfare Power of Attorney.
 Do you have someone that you trust to make decisions about things that you have not thought of or prepared for?
 It will be very important to do the documents in the right order so that a Power of Attorney cannot override your wishes.
-To further strengthen the guidance to a Power of Attorney the new service of including Isobel's Conditions will also be considered.
-Isobel's story
+To avoid making yourself more vulnerable when creating an attorney, we ask you to consider how to strengthen protection.
+We use Isobel's ConditionsIsobel's story For example, you may stipulate any care or healthcare decisions and changes must be made after consultation and evidence provided by relevant professionals to confirm that it is in your best interests.
+The same can be said for financial decisions to ensure the attorney is always and only acting in your best interests.

 You must review and update an Advance Decision / Living Will.
 If it gets too out of date the medical profession will not trust that this is still your wish.
 If you wish to change the contents it is advisable to write, sign and date a new document, saying it overrides any previous document.
 To amend a refusal of life sustaining treatment, you must make the change in front of a witness who must sign and date the document in front of you.
 Destroy the old version.
 Make sure the whereabouts and existence of it is known and lodge a copy with your GP.